NormanDunbar/SuperBASIC-Manual/sphinx/source/C/cvl.rst

 This function converts the internal representation of a long integer number (a four character long string) to the actual value and returns that.
-CVL is the inverse of MKL$.
+CVL is the inverse of :ref:`mkl-dlr`.

 **Example**